Fergus-dev/principles_of_data_analytics/README.md

 # About this project
-Learning data analysis and machine learning with the popular 'Iris' dataset
+###Learning data analysis and machine learning with the popular 'Iris' dataset
 In this project, I use the 'Iris' dataset to learn some machine learning and data analytics with Python.

 ## Table of contents
+- Installation
+- Usage
+- References

 ## Installation
 To follow along and learn as I did, ensure that you have the following software installed on your machine: